-- (1) A marketplace must annually engage a qualified party to conduct an independent systems review and prepare a report in accordance with established audit standards to ensure that the marketplace is in compliance with - (a) paragraph 12.1(a), - (b) section 12.1.1, and - (c) section 12.4. - (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) the regulator or, in Québec, the securities regulatory authority, by the earlier of the 30th day after providing the report to its board of directors or the audit committee or the 60th day after the calendar year end.
+- (1) AOn a reasonably frequent basis and, in any event, at least annually, a marketplace must annually engage aone or more qualified partyexternal auditors to conduct an independent systems review and prepare a report in accordance with established audit standards to ensure and best industry practices that assesses the marketplace is in accordance with

+- (a) paragraph 12.1(a),

+- (b) section 12.1.1, and

+- (c) section 12.4. - (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) the regulator or, in Québec, the securities regulatory authority, by the earlier of - (i)the 30th day after providing the report to its board of directors or the audit committee.or, and - (ii) the 60th day after the calendar year endreport's completion.